kubedb/docs/docs/guides/kafka/concepts/connector.md

   deletionPolicy: WipeOut
 ```

-### spec.configuration
+### spec.configuration.secretName

-`spec.configuration` is a required field that specifies the name of the secret containing the configuration for the Connector.
+`spec.configuration.secretName` is a required field that specifies the name of the secret containing the configuration for the Connector.
 The secret should contain a key `config.properties` which contains the configuration for the Connector.
 ```yaml
 spec:
   configuration:
     secretName: <config-secret-name>
 ```

-> **Note**: Use `.spec.configuration.secretName` to specify the name of the secret instead of `.spec.configuration.secretName`.
-The field `.spec.configuration` is deprecated and will be removed in future releases.
-If you still use `.spec.configuration`, KubeDB will copy `.spec.configuration.secretName` to `.spec.configuration.secretName` internally.
+> **Note**: Use `.spec.configuration.secretName` to specify the name of the secret instead of `.spec.configSecret.name` The field `.spec.configsecret` is deprecated and will be removed in future releases.
+If you still use `.spec.configSecret`, KubeDB will copy `.spec.configSecret.name` to `.spec.configuration.secretName` internally.
 ### spec.configuration

 `spec.configuration` is a required field that specifies the configuration for the Connector.
 It can either be specified inline or as a reference to a secret.